aparnac25/extract/README.md

 -``follium``

-To install the following pacakges use
+To install the following packages use

 ```
 conda install -c conda-forge folium pandas tika